jmoiron/gaspar/README.rst

 patching methods.

-``gaspar.client`` also provides a function called ``pack`` which takes a string and returns a new string with the 4-byte message length pre-pended.
+``gaspar.client`` also provides a function called ``pack`` which takes a string and returns a new string with the 4-byte message length prepended.
 If you are using a gaspar daemon with async frameworks that are not greenlet based, you can use this to cover that aspect of the client protocol.